 To check broken links on any web URL, perform the following steps.

 In simple, broken links are dead links.
 These links do not work any further for a website.
 Suppose you browse a website and click any of its links, but instead of landing on the relevant page, you get the 404 error message on a landing page.
 Therefore, broken links are the dead links that route you to a 404 error message page.

 Before we get to know how broken links affect your SEO.
 One must understand that there are two types of broken links.

 All that results in a terrible user experience.
 Nowadays, more focus is on user experience.
-But if the user does not find the content it wishes to get.
+But if the user needs help finding the content, it wishes to get it.
 Then it will leave that page that gives a negative signal to Google.
 And if Google gets an idea that your webpage is now not relevant to the user.
 It will de-rank your website, which results in a drop in your organic traffic.

 The website or webpage that has not been audited for a more extended period may suffer from a link rot (a URL with many broken links).

-To fix the website's broken links, you need to check your webpage with our dead link checking tool.
+Check your webpage with our 404 checker to fix the website's broken links.
 It finds every non-existent URL and tells you about it.
-After seeing the list of URLs, first, check each URL, and examine why it's broken.
-After that, you should either remove those anchor links from the subjected webpage or fix those links to enable them to open correctly and return a 200 response code.
+After seeing the list of URLs, check each URL first and examine why it's broken.
+After that, you should either remove those anchor links from the subject webpage or fix those links to enable them to open correctly and return a 200 response code.

 There are some precautionary measures that you can take to prevent broken links on your website's URL.

 Are you interested in more Developer Tools on DNS Checker?
 Why do not you try our HTTP Header Checker, Base64 Online, and Binary Translator?
 All tools are top-notch and free!